 Now that the sun is out, summer is firmly on its way – bringing with it the annual spike in the number of people moving house in the UK.
-This year is set to be no different, as figures from the Office of National Statistics found that property transactions were up 7.6 per cent in May compared to the previous month.
+This year is set to be no different.
+Figures from the Office of National Statistics found that property transactions were up 7.6 percent in May compared to the previous month.
 This means that utilities companies will spend the coming months managing a high volume of requests from prospective and existing customers – and the importance of these interactions should not be underestimated.

 So, what customer service strategies should utilities companies adopt to boost their performance during this busy period?